Facebook hack update: Nearly 30 million users' data stolen. How to find out if you're one of them

-SAN FRANCISCO – Facebook says fewer accounts were breached than originally thought in one of the worst security incidents at the giant social network – 30 million instead of 50 million – but attackers made off with sensitive personal information from nearly half of those users such as phone number and email address, recent searches on Facebook, location history and the types of devices people used to access the service.
+SAN FRANCISCO — Facebook says 20 million fewer accounts were breached than originally thought in one of the worst security incidents at the giant social network – 30 million instead of 50 million – but attackers made off with sensitive personal information from nearly half of those users that could put them at serious risk including phone number and email address, recent searches on Facebook, location history and the types of devices people used to access the service.

 Facebook users can check if their data was stolen by visiting the company's Help Center.
 Facebook says it will advise affected users on how they can protect themselves from suspicious emails and other attempts to exploit the stolen data.
 Guy Rosen, Facebook's vice president of product management, said the company hasn't seen any evidence of attackers exploiting the stolen data or that it had been posted on the dark Web.